YanisZatout/ODE_Solver_nn/README.md

 https://www.overleaf.com/read/kfdjbnjjpfkn
 Here is the paper I wrote explaining the technique used.

-References and inspirations are at the end of the notebooks.
+References and inspirations are at the end of the notebook.